Dr Joshua L Mann, PhD, MA, BA, FHEA

-I am a Research Fellow at CODEC Research Centre for Digital Theology at the University of Durham (UK).
-I research Early Christianity (especially the New Testament), as well as the intersection of digital humanities and biblical studies/theology.
-In terms of the latter, I am particularly interested in the hermeneutics of technology, i.e., how technology itself means and has politics.
+I am President and CEO of Expositus, a research and education 501(c)(3) nonprofit working in the area of digital humanities.
+Previously I was a Research Fellow at CODEC Research Centre for Digital Theology at the University of Durham (UK).
+My research engages subjects in digital humanities and biblical studies.
+I am particularly interested in the hermeneutics of technology, i.e., how technology itself means and has politics.

 - “The (New) Exodus in Luke and Acts: An Appeal for Moderation,” in The Reverberations of the Exodus in Scripture (ed.
 R. Michael Fox; Oregon: Pickwick, 2014), 94–120.

 - “The Rhetorical Function of Chiasmus in Acts 2:2–4,” Midwestern Journal of Theology 2/9.1 (2010): 66–77.

 - “Computational Humanities and Digital Theology” Digital Theology (Digitaalinen teologia), Turku University, Finland, Feb.
 2017.